Ichthus-Development/ichthus-engineering-standards/README.md

 - XML documentation comments are required for all public types and members
 - Internal members should be documented where intent is not obvious

+All publicly visible members MUST be explicitly documented.

+This includes:
+- Public types
+- Public methods
+- Public properties (including read-only properties)
+- Public fields and constants
+- Enum types and individual enum values

+Documentation is required even when behavior appears self-evident.

+Public APIs are contracts, and contracts must describe intent, meaning, and usage—not just structure.

+"Obvious" behavior is considered an implementation detail unless explicitly documented.

 XML documentation comments SHOULD make use of:
 - `<summary>` to describe intent
 - `<param>` to explain parameter purpose